Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Integrates the internal linking suggestions indexing tool on the tools page into the general indexing tool of Yoast SEO.
 * Includes every change in Yoast SEO core 15.1.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.0